rancher/windows/docs/active-directory/group-managed-service-accounts/06-gmsa-ccg-plugin.md

 would be needed to store account credentials in Azure Key Value vs a Kubernetes secret store’.*

 When the plugin is queried by `ccg.exe` during a gMSA credential authorization operation, this is done via COM.

+---

+> [Continue to the next page](07-additional-resources.md) to find links to additional resources used when crafting this documentation